caleb-cox/commando-hacker-witch/README.md

 ### Sustaining spells
 Usually all spells have a certain duration or cause an instant effect.
 But there may be cases when a caster wants to sustain a spell over longer periods of time.
 If a spell can be sustained, it's listed in the spells description.
 In order to sustain a spell over longer period of time, the caster has to concentrate which penalizes all of his actions by a modifier of -1.
 The mana cost for sustaining the spell is listed with the spell's description.

-### Variant: Commando, Hacker, & Scholar
-Magic is very common in CH&W. Everyone with a Witch attribute value of 1 or higher can cast spells.
-If you want to run a more low-magic game, you can make the following changes:

-The Witch attribute is replaced by the Scholar attribute.
-All skills that used Witch before now use the Scholar attribute.
-This is a purely cosmetic change, so if this isn’t that important to you, you can of course stick to the Witch attribute.

-In order to cast spells a character needs to buy a new talent called “Spellcaster” which gives access to 1st circle spells.
-Spell casting works as usual, although you are restricted to basic spells when you start with a new character.
-All other talents that affect your magic abilities (like Blood Witch) need Spellcaster as a prerequisite now.
-When the character levels up, he can acquire “Advanced Spellcaster” which grants him access to the remaining spell circles.

-This optional rule allows low-magic campaigns.
-By disallowing the Spellcaster talent you can even play without any magic at all.

 ## Spell List
 ### 1st Circle Spells
 #### Frostburn
 Touch attack that causes 1d6-2 damage.
 Each level of mana burn raises the damage by +1.

 #### Healing Hand
-Heals 1d6 HP.
+Heals 1d6 Health.
 The caster has to touch the person he wants to heal.
 Each level of mana burn heals an additional hitpoint.

 #### Magic light
 Caster creates a magic light on the tip of his staff or other weapon, that illuminates a 10 yards radius much like a torch.
 Mana burn can be used to add one or more of the following effects: